Skip To Main Content

 -Unsolicited email from a former student in PACS PSYC 2301: Peace & Conflict Studies

-The Peace and Conflict Center provides opportunities for active engagement in the community through ongoing events, service learning, and international programs.
+The Center for Peace and Conflict Studies provides opportunities for active engagement in the community through ongoing events, service learning, and international programs.
 The Center features lectures, panel discussions, a film series, and cultural events that allow students, faculty and staff, and the broader Austin community the opportunity to engage with topics pertaining to social justice, conflict, and sustainable peace.

-Please follow link to find more information on the film, discussants, and registration.
+See below for more information on each film, discussants, and registration.
 We look forward to seeing you there!

 cinema of conflict and transformation